 - Our educational philosophy emphasises the processes of ‘learning how to learn’ and ‘loving to learn’.
 Therefore, it is designed to inherently speak to, and affirm the student, and create a caring, engaging learning environment that is also academically rigorous.

-- Small classes with a maximum of 16 students per class enhance relationships between students and staff.
-At present our goal for On Campus is 64 students in total.
-This gives us a staff to student ratio of 1:5.
+- Small classes with a maximum of 18 students per class enhance relationships between students and staff.

 - All staff meet daily to pray for and with each other, CMC students and their families.